The In-Laws

 My wife's family got to meet me for the first time about two months before we got married.
 It was quite a leap of faith for them to make.
 While my parents got to meet their future daughter-in-law early in our relationship, her family just had to hope that her judgment was good.

 My mother-in-law, Jeonghee, is a prominent woman in Korea's Presbyterian Church.
 She is an extremely generous and passionate woman.
-My wife's father, Kyungtak is a successful real estate auction bidding agent.
-He is also an elder in their church.
-While he puts up a more serious front than his wife, he is most definitely a romantic and loves to play and tease.
-Fortunately, my parents-in-law are very open-minded (in Korea, parents often frown on their children marrying non-Koreans) and despite bungled communications, managed to put up with myself for nearly two months and with the rest of my immediate family for about three weeks.
+My wife's father, Kyungtak passed away in 2009.
+While many Korean parents frown on their children marrying non-Koreans (in their defense, I don't think I would be keen on hearing my kids were permanently going to move half way across the world), Hyounsoo's parents were fairly open to it.
+Despite bungled communications, they managed to put up with me for nearly two months and with the rest of my immediate family for about three weeks immediately before our wedding.